 Buy an old house, tear it down (or buy a vacant land), rebuild a new home in your personal name

-If you buy an old house and tear it down and hire someone like Hillside Custom Homes to build your dream home, you’re not considered as a “builder” in the HST world.
+If you buy an old house and tear it down to build your dream home, you’re not considered as a “builder” in the HST world.
 Building your dream home is exactly what is needed to feel comfortable and safe, you can check out home warranty insurance or loans to ensure the safety of your home, allowing you to relax and enjoy your home to it’s fullest potential.
 So get building!
 The only thing is that you are not allowed to claim the HST you pay to the contractors that help you to build your house.
 You can qualify for New Housing Rebate.
 This does require you to keep track of all the building costs and expenses, categorized them by nature of expenses, such as plumbing, insulation, deck, tiles, flooring, etc. If you are planning to build your own home, I strongly advise you to go through the New Housing Rebate available.
 What if you sell it to someone later on?
 You’ve built your own home, and you’ve lived in it for a while.
 You’ve used it as your primary residence.
 You have insurance, and you have driver license changed.
 Now you want to move on to a different neighbourhood, and you want to sell.
 Do you need to charge HST on the sale?
 When you sell it to an unrelated party, later on, you are not required to collect HST on the sale.
 This house is now considered as residential resale.
 Residential resale is exempt supply, and you don’t need to charge HST.
 How long do you have to live in the property before you qualify to call it a primary residence?
 Well, it is not how long you have lived in the property, it is whether you lived in it as your primary residence.
 Primary residence requires:

 - ownership of the property